Gunman sought after shooting man and stealing his dogs in Hollywood, police say

-HOLLYWOOD, LOS ANGELES (KABC) -- A gunman is sought after a man was shot and had his two dogs stolen from him in Hollywood Wednesday evening, police said.
+HOLLYWOOD, LOS ANGELES (KABC) -- A gunman is sought after a man was shot and had two small bulldogs stolen from him in Hollywood Wednesday evening, police said.

 The victim was walking his dogs when the shooting happened around 9:40 p.m. in the 1500 block of N. Sierra Bonita Avenue, Los Angeles police said.

-Paramedics arrived to the scene and transported the man to the hospital.
+Paramedics arrived to the scene and rushed the man to the hospital.
 His condition is unknown, but he appeared to be alert and talking to first responders.

+While the victim was getting treated on the sidewalk, he was cradling a third dog close to him.
+Another man is later seen removing the dog from the victim's arms to comfort it.

 Police said the suspect or suspects fled the scene, possibly in a white Nissan vehicle.